kubeshop/kusk-gateway/docs/arch.md

 # Architecture

-Under the hood, Kusk Gateway consists of an Operator (Kusk Gateway Manager) and created by it K8s resources.
+Under the hood, Kusk Gateway consists of an Operator (Kusk Gateway Manager) and k8s resources, created by that operator.

 Envoy Proxy is deployed by Kusk Gateway Manager as part of [**EnvoyFleet**](customresources/envoyfleet.md) Custom Resource configuration that describes K8s Envoy Proxy deployment and its K8s service.
 Usually this service is of type LoadBalancer, thus exposing the service to the world.